-News on the recent Spectre and Meltdown computer vulnerabilities
+News on Spectre and Meltdown computer vulnerabilities

 On January 3, 2018, news broke that security flaws had been discovered in computer processor hardware and the low-level code that controls how these processors work.